red-kite-solutions/stalker/docs/docs/concepts/findings.md

 # Findings

-Findings are pieces of information attached to a project and a core entity like a domain, a host or a port.
-They are reported by the jobs to the Orchestrator using Red Kite's software development kit (SDK).
+Findings are pieces of information attached to a project and a resource like a domain, a host or a port.
+They are created using Red Kite's software development kit (SDK).

 Findings come in different shapes and forms.
-Some findings will create new core entities, others may simply add data to existing ones.
+Some findings will create new resources, others may simply add data to existing ones.

 To produce a finding, the job must create an object containing the necessary information and serialize it as JSON.